-First we prove two technical lemmas about the local errors in the trimmed cells of the quadrilateral base case (Lemma 1) and of the triangular base case (Lemma 2).
-Second we combine those local results with the known approximation properties of the employed Gauss rules to estimate the global approximation error in Theorem 1.
+First we prove two technical results about the local errors in the trimmed cells of the quadrilateral base case (Lemma 1) and of the triangular base case (Lemma 2).
+Second we combine them with the known approximation properties of the employed Gauss rules to estimate the global quadrature error in Theorem 1.

-Both lemmas consider a cell $K = [x_0, x_0 + \alpha h] \times [y_0, y_0 + \beta h]$ and a trimming function τ defined on it.
-We consider the error of CLT_K as $h \to 0$.
-Moreover we assume that the cell satisfies the assumptions regarding the base cases in the strong sense, i.e., the trimming curve crosses the boundary in exactly two points.
+Both lemmas consider a rectangular cell (not necessarily a square) K of size h and a trimming function $\tau$ defined on it.
+We derive error bounds that applies to all cells of these base cases.

+We say that the cell satisfies the assumptions (about the base cases) in the strong sense if the trimming curve crosses the boundary in exactly two points.

 Lemma 1.
-Assume that K fulfills the assumptions of the quadrilateral base case in the strong sense, and the trimming function τ and its linear approximation σ satisfy the inequalities and
+Assume that a rectangular cell K fulfills the assumptions of the quadrilateral base case in the strong sense, and the trimming function $\tau$ and its linear approximation $\sigma$ satisfy the inequalities and